Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Teleoperation System Overview

 EMG voltages are acquired using two Intan RHD2164 integrated circuits per arm and streamed to a companion laptop via the Intan recording controller.
 In total, 256 EMG channels are transmitted over TCP at 4{,}000~Hz to the laptop, where all real-time signal processing and classification are performed.

 Incoming EMG signals are filtered using a 60~Hz notch filter and a 20~Hz high-pass filter, then segmented into 80~ms windows.
-For each window, root-mean-square magnitudes are computed and arranged into spatial heatmaps for each forearm.
-These heatmaps are classified in real time using separate 2D CNN models for the left and right arms, producing a predicted gesture for each hand at each timestep.
+For each window, the root-mean-square magnitudes are computed and arranged as spatial heat maps for each forearm.
+These heat maps are classified in real time using separate 2D CNN models for the left and right arms, producing a predicted gesture for each hand at each timestep.

 Raw predictions are temporally filtered using an exponential moving average of classifier probabilities ($\alpha=0.5$), confidence thresholding at 0.75, and majority voting over 11 consecutive predictions.
-A gesture command is issued only when at least 6 of the 11 predictions agree, resulting in an effective dwell time of approximately 240–440~ms depending on prediction consistency.
+A gesture command is issued only when at least 6 of the 11 predictions agree, resulting in an effective dwell time of approximately 240–440~ms depending on the consistency of the prediction.
 Predictions below the confidence threshold are labeled as ``Rest'' to reduce false positives that could trigger unintended robot motion.
 Robot commands are transmitted at a fixed rate of 10~Hz.

 Commands were rate-limited to 10 Hz and gated by dwell and confidence constraints, which prevented transient misclassifications from producing motion.
-During active control, unintended motions were rare and typically limited to small base or wrist movements that were easily corrected by the user.
+During active control, unintended motions were rare and typically limited to small movements of the base or wrist that were easily corrected by the user.

-The user interacts with the system through a web-based interface, shown in Supplementary Figure~\ref{supplementary:gui}, which provides real-time feedback on predicted gestures, camera views, and control mappings.
-This interface is critical for tasks in which the robot operates outside the user’s direct line of sight or at a distance from the user, such as when navigating between rooms or reaching objects across the home.
+The user interacts with the system through a web-based interface, shown in Figure~\ref{supplementary:gui}, which provides real-time feedback on predicted gestures, camera views, and control mappings.
+This interface is critical for tasks in which the robot operates outside the user’s direct line of sight or at a distance from the user, such as when navigating between rooms or reaching objects in a different room.
 The camera feeds allow the user to judge depth, alignment, and gripper pose relative to objects, which would otherwise be difficult to infer~\cite{yang2025high}, particularly when aligning the wrist or end effector with a target.